JustinB98/Shopping-List/README.md

 * Ability to add an item using the Floating Action Button (located when you scroll all the way up)
 * Remove an item by swiping to the right
 * Remove all items by pressing (in the options menu)
-* Sort items ascending and desending by the following fields:
+* Sort items ascending and descending by the following fields:
   * Date Added
   * Item name
   * Price
   * Purchase status
-    * Ascending means non purchased items are shown first, decending means purchased items are shown first
+    * Ascending means non purchased items are shown first, descending means purchased items are shown first
 * Edit an item
 * Toggle showing details on an item (Details meaning the description)
 * Show details for all the items by pressing the eye icon in the options menu
 * Hide all details by pressing the eye with the slash in the options menu
+* Deleting an item
+* Undo removing an item via snackbar
+  * Item will be preserved in memory until the snackbar is dismissed (after it expires, manually swiped or activity is stopped), at which point the item will be removed from the database

 ## Extras

-* User can press anywhere on the card view to toggle if an item was purchsed (except of course if they press another button)
+* User can press anywhere on the card view to toggle if an item was purchased (except of course if they press another button)
 * User can select the following options, each will have their own icon:
   * Food
   * Electronic